96 N.Y.2d 337, 728 N.Y.S.2d 413, 752 N.E.2d 850 (2001)

 -After sellers found a new apartment, they discovered that broker had purchased the neighbor's apartment and planned to combine the two.

 -Sellers sued, claiming violation of a fiduciary duty.

 -Summary judgment was granted to broker and brokerage, the supreme court affirmed, and sellers appealed to the Court of Appeals.

 -Where a real estate broker's interests or loyalties are divided due to a personal stake in the transaction or representation of multiple parties, the broker must disclose to the principal the nature and extent of the broker's interest in the transaction or the material facts illuminating the broker's divided loyalties.
 The disclosure to be effective must lay bare the truth, without ambiguity or reservation, in all its stark significance

 -A real estate broker/principal relationship and accompanying fiduciary duty can be severed by agreement of the parties or by unilateral action of the principal.

 -In New York, it is well settled that a real estate broker is a fiduciary with a duty of loyalty and an obligation to act in the best interests of the principal.

-OUTCOME: The grant of summary judgment was affirmed.
+CONCLUSION: The grant of summary judgment was affirmed for the defendant.

 Interested in learning how to get the top grades in your law school classes?
 Want to learn how to study smarter than your competition?
 Interested in transferring to a high ranked school?